-Keystart has partnered with energy generator and retailer Synergy, and builder and developer Mirvac in an experiment in affordable housing and energy efficiency.
+Keystart has partnered with developer Mirvac and energy generator and retailer Synergy in an experiment in affordable housing and energy efficiency.

 Applications are now open for families who would qualify for Keystart to apply and take part in the Mirvac Affordability Experiment, which seeks to address both the challenge of building a home that is affordable to buy, and also affordable to live in.